o3de/community/guides/deprecation.md

 ### API Deprecation - Initial Steps

-- Identify the code to be deprecated (something resembling one of the API deprecation examples above)
+1. Identify the code to be deprecated (something resembling one of the API deprecation examples above).

-  - Create a new GitHub issue with the name *"Deprecate \<Function/Type Name\>"*
+    - Create a new GitHub issue with the name *"Deprecate \<Function/Type Name\>"*.
-    - Add the `"kind/deprecation"` label
+    - Add the `"kind/deprecation"` label.
-    - In the description, add a preliminary release note (what do you want to say to the customer about this change)
+    - In the description, add a preliminary release note (what do you want to say to the customer about this change).
-      - (if available) Add a milestone label for which release this deprecation will be part of
+      - (If available) Add a milestone label for which release this deprecation will be part of.

-  - In the code, add an `O3DE_DEPRECATION_NOTICE(<GHI Number>)` comment right above the API call
+2. In the code, add an `O3DE_DEPRECATION_NOTICE(<GHI Number>)` comment right above the API call.

     ```c++
     // e.g.